Humbugs/Humbugs.github.io/_products/chocolate-frogs.md

 height:
 depth:
 weight: 0
-meta_description: Chocolate Frogs only 10p.
+meta_description: 'Chocolate Frogs only 10p.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Chocolate]
 colour: [Brown]